COURTNEY ARMSTRONG, LPC, MHSP

 William Doherty, Ph.D., is a professor and director of the Minnesota Couples on the Brink Project at the University of Minnesota.
 His books include Helping Couples on the Brink of Divorce: Discernment Counseling for Troubled Relationships, with Steven Harris.
 He is cofounder of Better Angels, an initiative to depolarize America.

-Financial: Dr. William Doherty has an employment relationship with the University of Minnesota and serves as the director of the Minnesota Couples on the Brink Project.
-He receives royalties as a published author, and he receives a speaking honorarium and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.
+Financial: Dr. William Doherty has an employment relationship with the University of Minnesota.
+He receives a speaking honorarium and recording royalties from Psychotherapy Networker and PESI, Inc. He has no relevant financial relationships with ineligible organizations.

-Non-financial: Dr. William Doherty is a member of the American Association for Marriage and Family Therapy, the National Council on Family Relations, the International Council of the Institute on the Holocaust and Genocide in Jerusalem, and the American Psychological Association.
+Non-financial: Dr. William Doherty is a member of the National Council on Family Relations, the International Council of the Institute on the Holocaust and Genocide in Jerusalem, and the American Psychological Association.

 RICK HANSON, PH.D.